ferrocene/ferrocene/src/values-and-objects.rst

 .. rubric:: Legality Rules

 :dp:`fls_ibrmiwfypldh`
-A :t:`static` is an :t:`object` that is associated with a specific memory location.
+A :t:`static` is a :t:`value` that is associated with a specific memory location.

 :dp:`fls_mt94jvoot9dx`